jacob-hyde/lunovus-challenge/README.md

 - More PHPUnit tests could have been written
 - Frontend tests could have been written
 - I would likely move some of the logic from the controllers to actions where it is more than two lines per controller method.
+- The search for a github user is case sensitive currently.